Lü Shengzhong: Later career

-Lu published a book in 2005 entitled The Book of Humanities, where he discusses as well as displays his past and present works.
-The book also employs Lu's three elements behind paper cutting along with his philosophy towards his artwork in several volumes.
-Some of the books collage pages were scraps from actual pieces that Lu Shengzhong created.
+Lü published a book in 2005 entitled The Book of Humanities, where he discusses as well as displays his past and present works.
+The book also employs Lü's three elements behind paper cutting along with his philosophy towards his artwork in several volumes.
+Some of the books collage pages were scraps from actual pieces that Lü Shengzhong created.
 The collages in the book are of little red figures such as frog, paper people, and other various shapes.